 (5) Innovative Control Algorithms Experimental Validation to Support the Adoption of Emerging Power Converter Techniques

-Power electronic converter design and grid integration
+Power converter design, prototype, testing, and grid integration

 Future power systems with high penetrations of converters

-The laboratory has a range of devices (converters, loads and visiting devices) with flexible control systems and interfaces.
-The network and devices are used to test and demonstrate smart grid technologies within a controlled environment, and under steady-state and abnormal conditions.
+These devices are used to test and demonstrate smart grid technologies within a controlled environment, and under steady-state and abnormal conditions in a real-time operating manner.

-Power Hardware in the Loop (PHIL) validation
+Power/Control Hardware in the Loop (P/C-HIL) validation

 Realistic systems-level grid experiments